kingparra/d426/notes/04_-_database_design.rst

 4.1 Entities, relationships, and attributes
 -------------------------------------------
-Database design begins with erbal or written requirements for the database.
+Database design begins with verbal or written requirements for the database.
 Requirements are then formalized as an entity-relationship model and then impemented in SQL.

 An **entity-relationship model** is a high-level representation of data requriements, ignoring implementation details.